GENERAL PROGRAM QUESTIONS

 Is the Nicholas School committed to diversity?

 Absolutely!
 Diversity, equity, and inclusion matters.
 Environmental issues affect us all.
 We thus look to honor diverse perspectives, backgrounds, and experiences by engaging all people in the pursuit of environmental solutions.
-Our 2017-22 strategic plan, “Working Together to Advance Environmental Education and Research,” sets the course we will follow over the next five years.
+Our 2017-22 strategic plan, “Working Together to Advance Environmental Education and Research,” sets the course we will follow over the next few years.
 This plan – which was guided by our school’s core values but informed by the realities of our changing world – presents the ideas our faculty and staff have formulated to build a stronger Nicholas School in six critical areas, including diversity and inclusion.

 Furthermore, we have a staff/faculty action committee, known as the Actionators, that is continuously working to bring to life new ways of thinking about diversity and inclusion, particularly as it relates to the student, faculty, and staff experience at the Nicholas School.
 The student-led equivalent is the Diverse & Inclusive Community for the Environment (DICE).
 Built upon the truths in "a rising tide lifts all boats," there is also Rising TIDE: Training for Inclusion & Diversity in the Environment.
-Other student groups with a focus on diversity and inclusion exist as a home for building relationships with others who are like you (and also those who are not) to promote synergies and overall comfort at the Nicholas School.
+Other student groups with a focus on diversity and inclusion exist as a home for building relationships with others who are like you (and those who are not) to promote synergies and overall comfort at the Nicholas School.

 CAREER AND PROFESSIONAL DEVELOPMENT